gterai/RidgeR/README.md

 # How to use
 You can use our programs using the Docker framework.
-You must install Docker in your environment.
-Then type the following commands in a directory you like.
+At first, you must install Docker in your environment.
+Then, type the following commands.

 ```
 git clone https://github.com/gterai/QRNAstruct